selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 6. Empty state: "Your cart is empty." + `Browse Services` link (→ `/games`)

 **Rules:**
-- Anonymous users can add to cart — items stored against a `session_id` in a cookie
+- Anonymous users can add to cart — items stored against a `session_id` in a cookie (`ms_cart_session`, 30-day HttpOnly cookie)
+- All anonymous cart operations go through server-side API routes using the service role key — the Supabase client is never used directly for anonymous cart writes
 - On login, anonymous CartItems are merged into the user's account cart automatically
+- Anonymous cart cookie (`ms_cart_session`) has a **30-day expiry** — independent of the support chat session (1-hour TTL).
+These are two separate cookies with separate lifetimes
 - Same service can appear multiple times as separate rows (each is a distinct CartItem)
 - Prices are locked at add-to-cart time — no live recalculation from service changes
 - Cart is emptied automatically after successful payment — all CartItems removed